MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-new-provider.md

 ---
 author: josaw1
-description: This article provides instructions on how to create a new provider for Dynamics 365 Intelligent Order Management. ms.date: 01/27/2026 ms.custom:
+description: Learn how to create a new provider for Dynamics 365 Intelligent Order Management. ms.date: 01/27/2026 ms.custom:
   - bap-template